qitianshi/cpp-computing2020/README.md

 This project was built with C++17.

 ## Status
-This project is still being maintained at the moment.
-More lesson files will be added as they become available, and existing code will continue to be updated.
+This repository is no longer being maintained.

 ## Acknowledgments
 My thanks go to [@Lumarstar](https://github.com/Lumarstar) for helping out with this project, and to Mr Koh Kim Tian from Hwa Chong Institution.